 The five green LEDs on the battery level indicator show the charge level when the battery is switched on.
-Each LED represents 20% of battery capacity.
+Each LED represents 20% of the battery level.
+The charge level for the activated battery is also shown on the display screen.